SiliconW01f/KIT/README.md

 PsService64.exe<br />
 Tcpvcon.exe

-If creating install, compile from KIT Installer.nsi
+If creating installer, download NSIS from http://nsis.sourceforge.net/Download and compile from KIT Installer.nsi

 If not create folders: